AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the gig plug-in.md

     **Note:** If you want to disable the feature, set index.flow\_control.enabled to null or false.

 2. Configure thresholds for query latency in the gig plug-in.
-If one of the thresholds are met, the plug-in performs throttling.
+If one of the thresholds is met, the plug-in performs throttling.

     ```
     PUT test/_settings